MikePacey/Lancaster-HEC/docs/software/turbomole.rst

 from the directory containing your job's data files: ``qsub jobex.com``

 The job submission template above follows the same template as a general serial batch job.
-You can read more about this on the :ref:`Submitting jobs on the HEC<submit>` page under the Batch jobs section.
+You can read more about this on the :ref:`Submitting jobs on the HEC<job submit>` page under the Batch jobs section.

 A sample batch job script for SMP parallel jobex
 ------------------------------------------------